SEC insider trading trial against Mark Cuban set to begin

 Cuban, 55, is accused of selling his 600,000 shares of the former Mamma.com Inc on June 28 and 29, 2004, soon after learning from Chief Executive Guy Fauré that it was planning an equity offering that could dilute his 6.3 percent stake.

-The U.S. Securities and Exchange Commission said Cuban avoided a roughly $750,000 (464,252.55 pounds) loss after the Montreal-based company announced the offering, causing its stock price to drop 9.3 percent on June 30.
+The U.S. Securities and Exchange Commission said Cuban avoided a roughly $750,000 loss after the Montreal-based company announced the offering, causing its stock price to drop 9.3 percent on June 30.

 Cuban has maintained that he did nothing wrong, and that any information he may have received was neither confidential nor material enough to trigger an insider trading violation.